aws-observability/observability-best-practices/docs/en/guides/cost-optimization/kubecost.md

 * Identifying volumes that are unused by any pods

 Kubecost also has a pre-release feature that can automatically implement its recommendations for container resource requests if you have the Cluster Controller component enabled.
-Using automatic request right-sizing allows you to instantly optimize resource allocation across your entire cluster, without testing excessive YAML or complicatedkubectl commands.
+Using automatic request right-sizing allows you to instantly optimize resource allocation across your entire cluster, without testing excessive YAML or complicated kubectl commands.
 You can easily eliminate resource over-allocation in your cluster, which paves the way for vast savings via cluster right-sizing and other optimizations.

 ### Integrating Kubecost with Amazon Managed Service for Prometheus